 Landlords are obligated to ensure the safety of their tenants, which means that anyone living in an apartment should benefit from gas inspections and maintenance on a yearly basis.
 Homeowners, on the other hand, need to schedule maintenance themselves.
 Regardless of how old your home’s gas plumbing system is, it should be maintained annually.
 If there are any small cracks in the pipes or minor damage to a gas plumbing fixture, this issue will be identified and corrected during maintenance.

-Whether you need to have a new gas line installed or would like to request maintenance for your existing gas line, our team at High 5 Plumbing can complete this project in an efficient manner.
+Whether you need to have a new gas line installed or would like to request maintenance for your existing gas line, our team at High 5 Plumbing, Heating & Cooling can complete this project in an efficient manner.
 Our gas plumbing services include gas line installation, maintenance, and repair.
 The repair services we offer can also be requested for the gas fixtures that are installed around your Denver, CO home.

 Some of the other plumbing services we provide include water heater installation, bathroom and kitchen plumbing, repiping, and outdoor plumbing.
 We also offer sewer repair and drain cleaning services.
 Call us today to book our gas plumbing services.